CPAN-Security/security.metacpan.org/_blog/2026-07-04-security-considerations-for-statsd.md

 If the statsd server supports command-extensions or has a security vulnerability that can be triggered through the protocol, then the impact of metric injection can be much worse.

-These can be defended against by disallowing newlines or control chartacters (the colon and pipe) in metric names.
+These can be defended against by disallowing newlines or control characters (the colon and pipe) in metric names.

 Metrics that require numeric input should enforce ASCII digits and a decimal.